ncar-xdev/repo2apptainer/README.md

   --run / --no-run              Run container after it has been built.
                                 [default: False]

+  --bind TEXT                   Volumes to mount inside the container, in form
+                                src[:dest[:opts]], where src and dest are
+                                outside and inside paths.
+If dest is not given, it is set equal to src.
+Mount options ('opts') may be specified as 'ro' (read-only) or 'rw' (read/write, which is the default) [default: ]

   --json-logs / --no-json-logs  Emit JSON logs instead of human readable logs.
                                 [default: False]